 Step 2 – Notice the Intensity

-Note the intensity it has for you on a scale of 1 to 10 with 1 being minimum interference to 10 being a maximum disruption.
+Note the intensity it has for you on a scale of 0 to 10 with 0 being a minimum interference to 10 being a maximum disruption.
 This provides a benchmark for progress as you tap.

 Step 3 – Tap on the Karate Chop Point

 Complete several rounds rotating through the tapping points speaking on the topic you identified.
 Do not worry about what you say.
 It is not important whether it is grammatically correct or in complete sentences or even that you find exactly the right words for your meaning.
-You can even use the repetition of the same few words as you think about the context.
+You can even use the repetition of the same few words or a metaphor or visualization of the context.
 The process is extremely adaptable and directs the focus where it needs to go.
 Just use your unedited stream of consciousness.
-Whatever words, phrases, or descriptions come to mind to do with the pain point you have identified and all the negative impacts it has for you.
+Whatever words, phrases, or descriptions come to mind to do with the pain point you have identified and all the negative impacts it has on you.